SERP Analysis: What It Is and Why It Matters

 Once you’ve identified the keywords for which you want to analyze & prospect the SERPs (search engine results pages), it’s time to add that keyword in your SEO Buddy dashboard.

-Doing so is extremely simply and takes just a few clicks.
+This is extremely simple and takes just a few clicks.

 If you already have an existing content asset, then you can also select the post that you have and are trying to rank for a keyword to assign to this keyword.
 If you are yet to create a content asset for this keyword, then simply skip that step as shown above when adding a sample keyword above.